Knowledge Hub

 Cyber liability insurance can cover the following:

 • First party cover - The organisation is the first party, so this covers you.
-It should cover for your losses that follow from a cyber attack, such as clean up from malware, or costs incurred for responding to the attack.
-Some insurance companies may also pay ransomware ransoms, and for loss of business during any clean-up or downtime.
+It should cover your losses resulting from a cyber attack, such as cleanup from malware or costs incurred in responding to the attack.
+Some insurance companies may also pay ransomware ransoms, as well as for the loss of business during any cleanup or downtime.

-• Third party cover – This relates to loss or damage to others that claim your business is liable to them for damage they suffered as a result of you having suffered a cyber attack.
-This may relate to your sub processors that flow up or down the supply chain.
+• Third party cover – This relates to loss or damage to others who claim your business is liable to them for damage they suffered as a result of you having suffered a cyber attack.
+This may relate to your sub-processors that flow up or down the supply chain.

-• Use virtual private network (VPN) if connecting to open networks
+• Use a virtual private network (VPN) if connecting to open networks.

 What next?